-Scholars around the use ADST oral histories in books, journal articles, and dissertations.
+Scholars around the world use ADST oral histories in books, journal articles, and dissertations.
 Here is a sampling of works that draw upon this rich resource.
 If you cite our work, please credit: Foreign Affairs Oral History Collection, Association for Diplomatic Studies and Training, Arlington, VA, www.adst.org.

 Grandin, Greg.
 Kissingers Shadow: The Long Reach of Americas Most Controversial Statesman.
 New York: Picador, Metropolitan Books/Henry Holt and Company, 2016.

 Mwakikagile, Godfrey.
 Why Tanganyika United with Zanzibar to Form Tanzania.
 Dar Es Salaam: New Africa Press, 2014.